As regular readers know, I take a particular interest in the performance of the publicly listed recruitment agencies.

 CEO’s Annual Review in the 2017 Annual Report

-David Hutchison’s contribution to the Rubicor 2017 Annual Report is depressingly similar to Peter Wilson’s CEO report in the 2016 Clarius Annual Report that I dissected in minute detail in November 2016, three weeks before he was sacked.
+David Hutchison’s contribution to the Rubicor 2017 Annual Report is depressingly similar to what you will read in the 2016 Clarius Annual Report.

 It’s almost as if Hutchison is trolling me with the familiar list of topics addressed, or ignored, in his report.